Information on individual educational components (ECTS-Course descriptions) per semester

 Course content

-The course teaches the classic tools of machine learning (aka data analytics, AI).
-The methodological basics are explained and the tools are applied in a programming environment using examples.
+The course introduces the classical tools of machine learning.
+The theoretical foundations are explained and the tools are applied to practical examples in a programming environment.

-• Supervised learning: regression vs. classification, k-nearest neighbours, linear and logistic regression, linear support vector machines, (ensembles of) decision trees
+• Supervised learning: regression vs. classification, k-nearest neighbors, linear and logistic regression, linear support vector machines, (ensembles of) decision trees, introduction to neural networks

 Learning outcomes

-Students acquire basic knowledge and application expertise in the classic tools of machine learning.
-The students
+Students acquire foundational knowledge and practical competence in the classical tools of machine learning.
+Students will be able to:

-• can model correlations in data on the basis of various algorithms.
+• model relationships in data using various algorithms.

-• can distinguish between supervised and unsupervised learning and know the classical methods of the respective categories.
+• distinguish between supervised and unsupervised learning and are familiar with the classical methods of each category.

-• understand the classical models for regression and classification and can interpret the results.
+• understand classical models for regression and classification and interpret their results.

-• understand the influence of the choice of their data set and model complexity and know methods for tuning and evaluating their models.
+• understand the influence of dataset selection and model complexity, and know methods for tuning and evaluating their models.

-• can use cross-validation to assess the quality and robustness of their model statements.
+• assess the quality and robustness of their model outputs using cross-validation.

-• Communication Skills: Communicating analysis methods and results
+• Communication Skills: communicating analytical methods and results

 Planned learning activities and teaching methods